Just Do You for Psychosis

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to consult with the trial coordinators or your healthcare provider for guidance.

-What data supports the effectiveness of the treatment Just Do You for psychosis?
+What prior data suggests that the Just Do You intervention is safe for young adults with early psychosis?

 Phil Tibbo, MD